ABOUT MINNEAPOLIS DEATH DOULA BARBARA GATES

 End-of-Life Support

-is for when a terminal diagnosis has entered the picture and you need someone beside you — not a nurse, not an attorney, but a steady, knowledgeable, deeply human presence for the person who is dying and for every person surrounding them.
+is for when someone receives a terminal diagnosis and you need someone beside you — not a nurse, not an attorney, but a steady, knowledgeable, deeply human presence for the person who is dying and for the people surrounding them.

 Life and Legacy Projects

-capture the full story of a life — in whatever form brings it most alive — so the people who love you can know you not just as you were at the end, but as you truly were, completely and forever.
+capture the full story of a life — in whatever form brings it most alive (while also most natural for the subject) — so the people who love you can know you not just as you were at the end, but as you truly were, completely and forever.

 Not sure where you fit?
 That's what the Readiness Review Call is for.
 Free, 20 minutes, and the right place to start regardless of where you are.